dart-lang/build/build_web_compilers/README.md

 ### Configuring -D environment variables

-DDC is a modular compiler, so in order to ensure consistent builds in every module environment variables must be configured globally.
-Configure with a Map in yaml.
+dartdevc is a modular compiler, so in order to ensure consistent builds in every module environment variables must be configured globally.
+Configure with a mapping in YAML.
 Environment defined variables can be read with `const String.fromEnvironment` and `const bool.fromEnvironment`.
 For example:

 ```yaml
 global_options: